secretnodes/secretwiki/products/network-interconnect/src/content/index.md

 order: 0
 ---

-# Cloudflare Network Interconnect docs
+# Secret Network Node docs

 Cloudflare Network Interconnect (CNI) allows you to connect your network infrastructure directly with Cloudflare – rather than using the public Internet – for a more reliable and secure experience.